strogo/ithaca/_posts/2010-01-02-yak-shaving.md

 ## What was that about a yak?

+I thought I knew what 'yak shaving' meant, but it turned out I didn't.
 Here's <cite>[Zed Shaw on yak shaving][zed]</cite>:

 > "Yak shaving" is a programmer's slang term for the distance between a task's start and completion and the tangential tasks between you and the solution.
 If you ever wanted to mail a letter, but couldn't find a stamp, and had to drive your car to get the stamp, but also needed to refill the tank with gas, which then let you get to the post office where you could buy a stamp to mail your letter—then you've done some yak shaving.

-In the process of writing this up, I went looking in Eric Raymond's [Jargon file][jargon] and elsewhere for definitions and quotations about yak shaving.
+While I was writing this up, I went looking in Eric Raymond's [Jargon file][jargon] and elsewhere for definitions and quotations about yak shaving.
 I had always thought that it meant the unnecessary, neurotic activity where you spin in ever widening circles *away* from your goal, but apparently not.
 I use the word with this negative connotation, but the strict meaning appears to be neutral - or negative but in a different way.
 In Zed Shaw's example, you actually do need to fill the tank, to go to the post office, to buy the stamps, to finally mail the letter.
 This is a pain, but it's real work.
 It turns out that I've been using the phrase wrong all this time.
 When I figured this all out, my first thought was that I should retitle and rewrite this post.
 I didn't, for obvious reasons.
 After all, the first step may be admitting I have a problem, but for me the most important step is the rake task that will *post this damn page*.

 ## What next?